Returning to work on college premises

 The situation with coronavirus is constantly changing and, as a result, we continue to update our plans, risk assessments etc. based on the latest guidance.
 We will continue to review the situation and ensure that we communicate with Union representatives and Individuals as further plans are agreed.

-We are committed to going over and above what is expected to ensure we support all colleagues and if colleagues do have any concerns that they believe are not already being addressed (as part of a risk assessment), you should discuss these in the first instance with her line manager.
+We are committed to going over and above what is expected to ensure we support all colleagues and if colleagues do have any concerns that they believe are not already being addressed (including as part of a risk assessment), you should discuss these in the first instance with her line manager.
 If you still have concerns, please contact firstname.lastname@example.org and we’ll be happy to discuss these individually with you.

-I’ve received a shielding letter; how does this affect me returning to work?
+How does this affect me returning to work?

-I’m worried and believe it may not be safe to return to work; what should I do?
+I’m worried and believe it may not be safe to return to work. what should I do?

-I’m unable to return to work as I have caring responsibilities; what should I do?
+I’m unable to return to work as I have caring responsibilities. what should I do?

 You should discuss this with your line manager.
 NCG has continued to act over and above the expectation placed on us and have continued to pay staff with caring responsibilities full pay.
 This will continue moving forwards over the next period of time although there will be an expectation that colleagues do work where they are able to do so around their caring responsibilities.

-As a result, if you have a foreign holiday booked that is expected to go ahead, you should speak to your manager about this to see if you are able to work from home for the 2 weeks on your return where you would need self-isolate.
+As a result, if you have a foreign holiday booked that is expected to go ahead, you should speak to your manager about this to see if you are able to work from home for the 2 weeks on your return to self-isolate.
 If you are thinking of booking a foreign holiday you should discuss with your manager whether there will be ability to work if needed for 2 weeks prior to booking and, as always, you should seek agreement from your managers a head of booking.
 If you are required to self-isolate and are unable to work from home, you should take holidays or unpaid leave to cover this 2-week period.